Essay #1: Literacy Narrative

 In this unit, we have read several examples of literacy narratives.
 In “Mother Tongue,” we read about the titular mother’s “broken English” and how that, along with several pivotal educational experiences, made Amy Tan the writer she is.
 In “All Writing is Autobiography,” Donald Murray talked about the different parts of himself he brings into his different writing projects.
 These were both literacy narratives, which are stories writers tell about their relationship to reading and writing.

 In this unit’s writing assignment, you will write a response to the question “What is literacy?” in a way that is personal, meaningful, and considered.
 The question does not ask “what is the definition of literacy?” but rather “what does literacy mean to you?”
 In this essay, you will relate experiences or events that have been important in shaping the kind of writer and reader you have become, or experiences that illuminate the role of literacy in your life.
 The purpose of the assignment is to explore this experience in order to gain insight into who you are as a writer and reader, and to examine the role literacy plays into your life.
 In the end, you will have linked your participation in this class to the rest of your experiences with writing in your life.

-In preparation for this assignment, you should read the two examples of literacy narratives: Amy Tan’s “Mother Tongue,” and Donald Murray’s “All Writing is Autobiography,” and a third literacy narrative.
-Use them as models for your essay.
+In preparation for this assignment, you have read two examples of literacy narratives — Amy Tan’s “Mother Tongue” and Donald Murray’s “All Writing is Autobiography” — you will read a third sample student literacy narrative.
+Look to them for guidance.